|To the reader: Don’t miss the fun! All of the images here are GIFs. To enjoy this travel story, let the GIFs load completely.|

 An hour or two to Marina Inn, soft beds and satisfying baths awaited our lazy bodies.
 But it was not the time to take a rest.
 A boat was in preparation for our afternoon island hopping.
 We could say our morning adventure took away all our energy, so the ride on the boat was seemingly peaceful, except with a deafening sound from the motor.

 Something was making the still ocean ripple from time to time.
 Little waves and shadows from below our boats appeared moment by moment.
 Dolphins!
 Dorsal fins soar up and down the ocean’s surface, the still noon quietness was filled with amusement and delight.
 The dolphins swam with our boat.
 It lasted a few minutes until some other boats came and apparently disturbed their display of performance.

 Another hour at most and we arrived at Oslob Whaleshark Watching area.
-A quick 30 minute swim with the whalesharks was enough to enjoy the experience.
+A quick 30-minute swim with the whale sharks was enough to enjoy the experience.
 They were big.
-They’re mouths was so wide I think a whole motorbike can fit in there.
+Their mouths were so wide I think a whole motorbike can fit in there.
 We saw four of them swim beneath us.
 I accidentally touched one of them with my feet.
 They felt like sandpaper.
-Swimming with the whaleshark was absolutely stunning and memorable.
+Swimming with the whale shark was absolutely stunning and memorable.
 We wish to go back there someday.